Garden waste FAQs

 Read our garden waste permit FAQs.

-Along with many other local authorities, we're facing significant budget challenges and to ensure key frontline services are protected, we're proposing to introduce a small charge to residents who wish to continue to have their garden waste collected.
-This charge will also allow us to improve the reliability and effectiveness of the service.
+Along with many other local authorities, we're facing significant budget challenges and to ensure key frontline services are protected, we introduced a small charge to residents who wished to continue to have their garden waste collected.
+This charge also allows us to improve the reliability and effectiveness of the service.

 This scheme was approved by Cabinet on 15 April 2021..

 Your brown bin will be collected each week with the exception of the Christmas and New Year period.

 When your permit arrives, peel the permit from the backing paper and attach the sticker to the back of your brown bin, below the handle.
 The sticker must be applied to a clean dry, surface and not over an existing sticker.

 If you have difficulty removing your 2021/22 permit, the manufacturer recommends using 90%+ isopropyl (rubbing) alcohol.